Tasmania Self Drive Holiday – Discover Tasmania

-Looking at this orange-tinged lichen on the boulders, i realised why the venue is termed as the Bay of Fire.
+Looking at this orange-tinged lichen on the boulders, I realised why the venue is called the Bay of Fire.

 Our choice of accommodation at this leg of the trip, Tidal Waters Resort, a waterfront facing resort.
 The grand plan was to spot the Southern Lights right across the bay, nature willing, right at the room balcony.
 But we were greeted with heavy cloud cover that night.

 An awesome view awaits us in the morning.
 Woke up by the melodious chirping of birds and cool fresh air.

 Amazing morning lighting beautifying this bed of lavenders flowers just outside the resort carpark.
 Totally entranced and spend half an hour shooting the flowers.